Skip to main content

 News

-SYMEXPO Project Closing – Join us on January 30, 2026!
+Join us on January 30, 2026!

-The SYMEXPO project is coming to an end!
-To celebrate, we are hosting a closing day on Friday, January 30, 2026, at the Bron Campus of Gustave Eiffel University.
+The SYMEXPO project is coming to an end !
+To celebrate, we are hosting a closing day on Friday 30 January 2026 at the Bron Campus of Gustave Eiffel University.

-What’s on the agenda?
+What’s on the agenda ?

 • Presentation of the project’s technical and scientific results